jibrinx/jibrinx.github.io/index.md

 I am a member of <a href="http://www.sigecom.org">ACM Special Interest Group (SIGecom) on Economics and Computation </a>, Effective Altruism Network (EA Nigeria & EA Global).
 I am also affiliated with <a href="https://blackinai.github.io/#/">Black in AI</a> and <a href="https://www.datasciencenigeria.org">Data Scientists Network</a> formerly, Data Science Nigeria.

 ## Misc
-A quote that has stayed with me all through life and work is <strong><i> "A diamond is just a rock that refused to break under heat and pressure.”</i> by Matshona Dhliwayo.</strong>  While I believe that I am still a 'diamond in the rough' and I owe my existence and progress to the grit and pressure that has formed me and is polishing me into who I am becoming... <br> <br>
+A quote that has stayed with me all through life and work is <strong><i> "There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living."
+</i> by Nelson Mandela</strong> <br> <br>
 I appreciate your interest in reading this snippet.
 Feel free to say hello or ask me anything using my email before you leave.

  <a href='http://www.freevisitorcounters.com'>Free Counter</a> <script type='text/javascript' src='https://www.freevisitorcounters.com/auth.php?id=e2851f6f60d71cbaa285642eb1ba5e154a03c745'></script>